blueag8/Photography_Website/README.md

 Wants:

+Shop
-3 Photo sizes
+ -3 Photo sizes
-Unframed
+ -Unframed
-No Borders
+ -No Borders
-Signed
+-Signed

 Image Galleries
-Filter Options
+ Filter Options :
-ALL
-landscape
-travel
+ ALL (would like to view All as an option)
+ Landscape
+ Travel (further filter options)
 	-India
 	-France
 	-Vietnam